PRESENCE IN THE REGION

 All students are also recommended to enroll in the Smart Traveler Enrollment Program (STEP).
 The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.

-Students can also refer to the recommendations of the US Department of State for Egypt, Jordan, Morocco, and Tunisia.
+Students can also refer to the recommendations of the US Department of State for Jordan, Morocco, Tunisia, and the United Arab Emirates.
 These country-specific pages have a lot of information regarding health, local laws, and other quick facts.

 Once in country, program staff helps students deal with health issues as they arise.
 Staff recommends providers and hospitals both in the host city and in areas visited on excursions.
 Students can also request that staff accompany them to any medical appointments.